 How to Write a Business Plan: Company Description

 The next section should be your company description.
 The objective of this section is to introduce the reader to your business concept.
-In the company description describe what your business will do and how your business will do it.
+In the company, the description describes what your business will do and how your business will do it.
 Further, make sure to discuss the problem that you wish to solve.
-Some important concepts to cover this section are:
+Some important concepts to cover in this section are:

 - How your company will solve this problem.

 - Benefits to the customer after the problem was solved.

 - Justification for each bullet point above.
 In other words, do not just tell the reader where your business will be located.
 Also, list the reasons why your business will be located in this area.
 Make sure to highlight the benefits and rationale for each one of your decisions.

 When this section is properly written, the reader will have a clear understanding of what your business will do, what problem your business is solving, and how your business will compete in the marketplace.

 How to Write a Business Plan: Company Description...
 Step by Step

 In the video below, I walk through the different steps needed to complete the company description section of a business plan.

 What is the Company Description for a Business Plan?